 Evidence-based ritual components:

-- Breathing exercises: Patterns like 4-7-8 breathing activate the parasympathetic nervous system, improving focus
+• Breathing exercises: 4-7-8 breathing activates the parasympathetic nervous system, improving focus (Ma et al., 2017)

-- Environmental cues: Consistent sensory anchors (specific music, scents) strengthen the association with focus
+• Environmental cues: Consistent sensory anchors (specific music, scents) strengthen neural pathways for focus (Ritter & Ferguson, 2017)

 6. Recovery Architecture: Strategic Restoration